Learning GAN-based Foveated Reconstruction to Recover Perceptually Important Image Features

 \mysubsection{Image metrics and perceptual loss}{foveated_quality_metrics}

-One possibility to guide image reconstruction is to use image metrics.
-Existing foveal quality metrics use the properties of central vision and provide inaccurate predictions for the periphery.
-The growing research on peripheral vision and its applications to foveated image reconstruction suggest a need for new foveated metrics \cite{wang_foveated_2001, sanghoon_lee_foveated_2002, rimac_foveated_2010, tsai_foveation_2014, swafford_user_2016, hsu_is_2017, vranjes_foveation_2018, guo_perceptual_2018, tran_impacts_2019}.
-These metrics are promising candidates for guiding the loss function in learning-based approaches.
-However, their complex implementations, costly computations, and in some cases, non-differentiable operations pose challenges for training image reconstruction models using them.
+One way of guiding image reconstruction is to use image metrics.
+Current foveal quality metrics use the properties of central vision and provide inaccurate predictions for the periphery.
+The growing research on peripheral vision and its applications to foveated image reconstruction suggests the need for new foveated metrics \cite{wang_foveated_2001, sanghoon_lee_foveated_2002, rimac_foveated_2010, tsai_foveation_2014, swafford_user_2016, hsu_is_2017, vranjes_foveation_2018, guo_perceptual_2018, tran_impacts_2019}.
+These metrics are promising candidates to guide the loss function in learning-based approaches.
+However, their complex implementations, costly computations, and, in some cases, non-differentiable operations pose challenges for training models of image reconstruction by using them.
 An alternative to this is to use a training loss defined on the feature maps from a pre-trained deep network.
-This has become one of the most common approaches for learning-based image reconstruction, especially for super-resolution techniques \cite{johnson_perceptual_2016, dosovitskiy2016, zhang2018unreasonable}.
-Compared to simpler loss functions like mean squared error (MSE), the hierarchical architecture of deep networks more closely resembles how the HVS processes visual information.
-But still, there may be significant differences between a deep network representation and the human visual perception \cite{feather2019}.
-In addition, some of the most commonly used pre-trained networks are shown to have redundancy in their feature representations when reconstructing for the best-perceived quality \cite{tariq2020}.
-The losses defined on those feature representations improve the perceived quality in the fovea, but they are not specifically optimized for the peripheral vision.
+This has become one of the most common approaches to learning-based image reconstruction, especially for super-resolution-based techniques \cite{johnson_perceptual_2016, dosovitskiy2016, zhang2018unreasonable}.
+Compared with a simpler loss function, such as the mean squared error (MSE), the loss functions defined on the hierarchical features of deep networks more closely resemble how the HVS processes visual information.
+However, there may still be significant differences between deep network representation and human visual perception \cite{feather2019}.
+In addition, some of the most commonly used pre-trained networks have been shown to have redundancy in their feature representations when reconstructing for the best-perceived quality \cite{tariq2020}.
+The losses defined on those feature representations improve the perceived quality in the fovea but are not specifically optimized for peripheral vision.
 In this work, we take an orthogonal approach in the context of GAN training.
-Apart from using a perceptual loss to train a generator, our main contribution is a modification to the discriminator training such that it better reflects the discriminative power of a human observer.
+Apart from using a perceptual loss to train a generator, our main contribution is a modification to the training of the discriminator such that it better reflects the discriminative power of a human observer.